2025 LBDA Mentorship Program Award

 2025 LBDA New Investigator Pilot Study Award

 The Lewy Body Dementia Association (LBDA) New Investigator Pilot Study Award is intended to support pilot translational or clinical studies for the purpose of developing preliminary data to be used in future grant applications.
 The program is open both to early-stage investigators, and to more established researchers from other fields, who have not yet received an NIH R01 in Lewy body dementia (LBD) research.
+In either case, the applicant’s career stage must be no higher that assistant professor of equivalent.

 The aim of the program in 2025 is to drive progress in clinical trials of disease-modifying therapies for people with LBD.
 Example topics that are in scope include utilization of biomarkers for sample enrichment/stratification or to monitor disease progression, characterization of early disease states that may offer opportunities for intervention, outcome measures, and other topics that enable advancements in trials for disease-modifying therapies.